RenaSchott/Project1-J.E.Hummel/README.md

     - The footers start with a call to the users to encourage them to find more informations on other sites.
     - Therefore icons for clickable icons for facebbook, twitter and Instagram which opens in a new tab were integrated.
+    - The footer has the same background color as the header.
     - The header scetion tries to give options for the users to stay informned about Johann Erdmann Hummel.

 ![screenshot of the footer](assets/readme-images/footer.png)